boraanand/x9115RAN/paper/5/README.md

 * (iii3) **3.
 Data** : Two reusable projects are discussed, which we have submitted  at http://openscience.us/repo/contribute/donate.

-    a.	**Tudu Lists** Tudu Lists is an Open Source, on-line application for managing todo lists
+    a.	**Tudu Lists** is an Open Source, on-line application for managing todo lists

-    b.	**Oryx3** Oryx is an academic Open Source project that allows you to add your prototypes to a powerful process modeling infrastructure.
+    b.	**Oryx3** is an academic Open Source project that allows you to add your prototypes to a powerful process modeling infrastructure.

-    c.	**Utopia News Pro** 1.3.0, is a news management system.

-    d.	**PHC** is an open source PHP front-end compiler.
 * (iii4) **Related Work** :

     i.
 Generate random values as inputs: